 Benefit #2: Cost savings on a recurring basis

 Thanks to SIP trunking, you’ll no longer fear your monthly phone bill.
-The recurring cost of your entire phone system becomes predictable and simple.
+The cost of your entire phone system becomes predictable and simple.

 This is possible because: